Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

 \subsection{Commonalities of the NMR spectra.}

-The properties of the \Cr, \Mn~and \Nb~ nuclear isotopes are summarized in Tab.~\ref{tab:nuclei}
+The properties of the \Cr, \Mn~and \Nb~ nuclear isotopes are summarized in Tab.~\ref{tab:nuclei}.

-The single-crystal low-temperature NMR spectrum from each of them is qualitatively understood considering that the cylindrical, nearly isotropic hyperfine field tensor $\mathbf B_{\mathrm{hf}}$ dominates on the smaller quadrupole coupling ($\nu_{\mathrm Q}\ll\nu_{\mathrm {hf}} = \gamma B_{\mathrm{hf}}$).
+The single-crystal low-temperature NMR spectrum from each of them is qualitatively understood considering that the principal component of the nearly isotropic hyperfine field tensor $|{\cal A}| \approx {\cal A}_x\approx\ {\cal A}_z$ dominates on the smaller quadrupole coupling ($\nu_{\mathrm Q}\ll\nu_{\mathrm {hf}} \approx \gamma | \mathbf{B}_\mathrm{hf}| $).
 This produces a pattern of $2I $ frequencies, in first approximation equally spaced and centered at the Larmor frequency corresponding to the internal field at the nucleus.
-Since the hyperfine tensor and electric field gradient (EFG) tensor that couples to the nuclear electric quadrupole moment share the same principal axis, $\hat z = \hat c $, the two simple experimental conditions are with $\mathbf H$ either parallel or perpendicular to $\hat c$.
-In the first case, the angle $\theta=\theta(H)$ between the electron spin $\mathbf S$ and the easy-plane ($\perp \hat c$) determines both the direction of the hyperfine field $\mathbf B_{\mathrm{hf}}$ and the quadrupolar splitting, producing the following frequency pattern in first-order perturbation
+Since the hyperfine tensor and EFG tensor that couples to the nuclear electric quadrupole moment share the same principal axis, $\hat z = \hat c $, the two simple experimental conditions are with $\mathbf H$ either parallel or perpendicular to $\hat c$.
+In the first case, the angle $\theta=\theta(H)$ between the electron spin $\mathbf S$ and the easy-plane ($\perp \hat c$) has a non-trivial dependence on $H$.
+In the second case $\theta(H)=0$.
+We can define